ajfahim/sumu-s-cuisine-client/README.md

 Sumu's Cuisine is a dummy website for home made cake build with **React** and some other **React Libraries**

 # Features
-- Firebase authentication (password, google, github)
+- Firebase authentication (password, google)
-- Redirect to login from protected route (checkout route)
-- Redirect user to previous page after login
+- Add new Cake to database
+- View all Cakes
+- JWT authentication
+- Add Review
-- Conditional Rendering
+- View/Edit/Delete Review
-- Use of latest React Router (react router 6.4)

 # Technologies used: